About The Asia Foundation

-Headquartered in San Francisco, The Asia Foundation works through a network of offices in 17 Asian countries and in Washington, DC.
+Headquartered in San Francisco, The Asia Foundation works through a network of offices in 18 Asian countries and in Washington, DC.
 Working with public and private partners, the Foundation receives funding from a diverse group of bilateral and multilateral development agencies, foundations, corporations, and individuals.
-In 2012, we provided nearly $100 million in direct program support and distributed textbooks and other educational materials valued at over $30 million.
+In 2015, we provided more than $95 million in direct program support and distributed textbooks and other educational materials valued at over $10 million.

 Internationally recognized for our commitment to Asia's development, the Foundation brings together local individuals, communities, and governments who are shaping Asia's future.

 These are some of the ways we are improving lives and expanding opportunities:

 - Providing 48 million books to tens of thousands of schools, libraries, and universities.

 - Organizing nationwide election monitoring and voter education to ensure free and fair elections and strengthen democracy in virtually every Asian country that has undergone a democratic transition over the past six decades.